-Welcome to my world of professional projects: thirty years of adventures in art, culture, and history in film, video, multimedia and dimensional storytelling!
+Welcome to my world of professional projects: over twenty years of adventures in art, culture, and history in film, video, multimedia and dimensional storytelling!

 My projects have been viewed and experienced by millions worldwide, and six of my documentaries are in the permanent collection of the National Baseball Hall of Fame in Cooperstown, as well as the UCLA Film & Television Archives.

 From huge projects for clients like Walt Disney Imagineering to micro budgets for my own documentaries, they share a common denominator: the joy of leading teams to tell engaging stories that touch the heart and soul.